triton-lang/triton/docs/triton-c.md

 Of course, we can do much more than additions, reduction and broadcasting.
 The purpose of this tutorial is to walk you through all the features of Triton-C, and eventually show you how it can be used to build auto-tuned matrix-multiplication kernels on par with state-of-the-art CUDA-C implementation in less than an afternoon.

 _Note: You might be thinking that this is exactly what [MLIR](https://github.com/tensorflow/mlir) was made for... and you're right!
-You can think of Triton-IR as a dialect for MLIR, and Triton-C as a frontend for it.
+You can think of Triton-IR  conceptually as a dialect for MLIR, and Triton-C as a frontend for it -- although not yet implemented as such.
 If you're interested in making this a thing, let me know._

 ## <span style="color:darkred">  Vector Addition </span> <a name="vector-addition"></a>